shams-007/Lie-detector/README.md

 **Option 2 - Download the .exe (no python needed):**

-Download the latest release from the [Releases](https://github.com/shams-007/Lie-detector/releases) and run it
+Download the exe file from the [Releases](https://github.com/shams-007/Lie-detector/releases) and run it

 ---